 Hybrid ERP System

 The hybrid ERP system is sometimes called a two-tier ERP system.
-It allows your company to combine cloud-based and on-premise ERP systems.
+It allows your company to combine cloud based ERP and on-premise ERP systems.
 This is a system you would choose if you want to enjoy the best of both worlds.
-For example, you can use ERP vendors’ expertise without the need to allow them to access all your information.
+For example, you can use the expertise of the ERP consultant without the need to allow them to access all your information.

 An ERP system works by decreasing the number of resources needed to run the business optimally but still ensuring profitability and business improvement.